 DCF charts dynamically update as values are calculated, allowing you to visualise and measure how any single parameter can significantly affect the value.
 Providing in depth analysis to any input changes, the charts display revenue, expenditure, discount, discounted cash flow and discounted residual value.

 DCF valuations certificates are available to buy and download at any time.

 Example DCF valuation page

 Definition: What a vessel can be sold for in the scrap market.
-Shown for Indian sub continent and Chinese scrap yards.
+Shown for Indian sub continent scrap yard.

-Methodology: Scrap value is the lightweight (LDT) of the vessel (i.e. the weight of steel) multiplied by the current scrap price in either the Indian sub continent and China.
+Methodology: Scrap value is the lightweight (LDT) of the vessel (i.e. the weight of steel) multiplied by the current scrap price in the Indian sub continent.
 LDT’s are provided for all vessels.
 When not reported then sister ship LDT or estimated (though regression on type, size, age and country of build) are used.

 Functionality: Scrap values provided for all vessels, company fleets and portfolios.

 Definition: Predictions of the Forecast Market Values of a vessel until the end of its economic life.